GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Computer Science is no more about computers than astronomy is about telescopes.
+> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
 > ~ *Edsger W. Dijkstra*